 Structuring your manufacturing based business as an ATO includes the intention to reduce the value of inventory – no finished goods warehouse; instead the work in progress (WIP) warehouse becomes the Order Penetration Point (OPP) or Order Decoupling Point (ODP).
 This is where an incoming order meets the capacity plan and production instructions for machines and processes to (potentially automatically) execute the order within a short time-frame.

 The success of a SCADA integration project will depend on the quality of initial design, implementation plan and schedules, testing discipline and people collaboration.
-As Logistics is likely to be involved in a SCADA systems integration project, potential challenges to be aware of are:
+As Procurement should do the buying and Logistics is likely to be involved in a SCADA systems integration project, potential challenges to be aware of are:

-- Data management plan: quantity of data; data storage capacity and sufficient bandwidth on a possible 24×7 system
+- Data management plan: quantity of data; data storage capacity and sufficient bandwidth for a possible 24×7 system

 - Access to Data History in preference to direct access into the SCADA system.
 Structure data history DB and files for ease of retrieval